Student Affairs

 Student Government Association

-Liberty University’s Student Government Association (SGA) builds a bridge between the students and the administration.
-SGA assists in promoting the well-being of students by encouraging them to participate in our three branches of government, lead other students by becoming a class officer or joining one of our student-led clubs.
+Liberty University’s Student Government Association (SGA) builds a bridge of communication between the students and the administration.
+SGA assists in promoting leadership, student engagement and the well-being of students by encouraging them to participate in one of our three branches of government.
+Students may also gain valuable leadership skills by participating in one of our many student-led clubs.
 Students gain a sense of responsibility as they engage with our administration and serve others on campus, within our Lynchburg community and beyond.
-SGA also provides a platform to hear student concerns and convey an understanding of student needs to the administration.

 Membership in the Student Government Association is open to all currently-enrolled undergraduate residential and commuter students who are not on probation or suspension.